 A third optional step involves removal of extra vector sequences using the Cre/Lox system, leaving behind only your expression cassette and a single LoxP site.

-Placing the PinPoint attP with the CRISPR/Cas9 System
+Placing the PinPoint attP with the PhiC31 Integrase System

-When you use the PinPoint-HR attP Placement Vector to insert the PinPoint attP site, the PGK promoter on the Placement Vector combines with the promoterless puromycin marker on any of SBI’s PinPoint Donor Vectors, to enable puromycin selection only if the PinPoint Donor Vector integrates at the correct site.
+If you choose to use the PinPoint-FC attP Placement Vector to insert the PinPoint attP site, the PGK promoter on the Placement Vector combines with the promoterless puromycin marker on any of SBI’s PinPoint Donor Vectors, to enable puromycin selection only if the PinPoint Donor Vector integrates at the correct site.

 See the PinPoint Targeted Integration System in action

 Figure 1.
 Efficient placement of the PinPoint attP site using the PhiC31 System.
 Step 1 of the PinPoint Targeted Integration System—the PinPoint attP site was placed into HEK293 cells using the PinPoint-FC Placement Vector (Cat.# PIN300A-1) and the PhiC31 Integrase (Cat.# FC200PA-1).
 Positive cells were selected with G418 (neomycin resistance) for fourteen days and six separate lines were picked and expanded.
 After eleven days, the cells were fixed and stained with a solution of 50% methanol plus 1% methylene blue.
 The plates were washed twice with PBS and allowed to air dry.
 Only the plate of cells that were transfected with the PhiC31 Integrase Expression Plasmid showed a robust number of cells.